History of the Central Intelligence Agency

+Origins (1941–1945)

-The United States Central Intelligence Agency (CIA) dates back to September 18, 1947, when President Harry S. Truman signed the National Security Act of 1947 into law.
-A major impetus that has been cited over the years for the creation of the CIA was the unforeseen attack on Pearl Harbor.
-At the close of World War II, the US government identified a need for a group to coordinate intelligence efforts.
-The Federal Bureau of Investigation (FBI), the State Department, the War Department, and even the United States Post Office vied for the role.
+The Central Intelligence Agency (CIA) was formally established on September 18, 1947, when President Harry S. Truman signed the National Security Act of 1947 into law.
+A principal catalyst for its creation was the attack on Pearl Harbor.
+In the final stages of World War II, U.S. officials recognized the need for a centralized body to coordinate intelligence activities.
+Several agencies – including the Federal Bureau of Investigation (FBI), the State Department, the War Department, and the United States Post Office – contended for this responsibility.

-General William "Wild Bill" Donovan, head of the Office of Strategic Services (OSS), wrote to President Franklin D. Roosevelt on November 18, 1944, stating the need for a peacetime "Central Intelligence Service ... which will procure intelligence both by overt and covert methods and will at the same time provide intelligence guidance, determine national intelligence objectives, and correlate the intelligence material collected by all government agencies", and have authority to conduct "subversive operations abroad", but "no police or law enforcement functions, either at home or abroad".
-Donovan's letter was prompted by a query from General Dwight Eisenhower's Chief of Staff about the nature of the role of the OSS in the military establishment.
-Following this, Roosevelt ordered his chief military aide to conduct a secret investigation of the OSS's World War II operations.
-Around this time, stories about the OSS began circulating in major papers, including references to this OSS follow-on being an "American Gestapo".
-The report, heavily influenced by an FBI that saw itself as the future of American foreign intelligence, was starkly and vividly negative, only praising a few rescues of downed airmen, sabotage operations, and its desk-bound research and analysis staff.
-The pronouncement of the report was that any "use [of the OSS] as a secret intelligence agency in the postwar world [would be] inconceivable", but even before the report was finished the President had ordered the Joint Chiefs to shelve their plans for a Central Intelligence Service even before the April release of the report.
+On November 18, 1944, General William Joseph Donovan, head of the Office of Strategic Services (OSS), wrote to President Franklin D. Roosevelt proposing the establishment of a peacetime foreign intelligence service.
+Donovan argued that such an organization should obtain intelligence through both overt and covert means, provide strategic intelligence guidance, determine national intelligence objectives, and coordinate information collected by all government agencies."
+Donovan's letter was prompted by a query from General Dwight Eisenhower's Chief of Staff regarding the nature of the role of the OSS within the military establishment.
+Following this, Roosevelt ordered his chief military aide to conduct a secret investigation, and report of the OSS's World War II operations.
+Around this time, stories about the OSS began circulating in the news media, including claims that the OSS was an "American Gestapo."
+The report and investigation were extremely critical towards the agency, and determined that "use [of the OSS] as a secret intelligence agency in the post-war world [would be] inconceivable".
+Before the report was finished, the President had already ordered the Joint Chiefs to shelve their plans for a Central Intelligence Service even before the April release of the report.

-On September 20, 1945, as part of Truman's dismantling of the World War II war machine, the OSS, at one time numbering almost 13,000 staff, was eliminated over ten days.
-A reprieve, however, was granted six days later by the Assistant Secretary of War, reducing the OSS to a skeleton crew of roughly 15% of its peak force level, forcing it to close many of its foreign offices; at the same time, the name of the service was changed from the OSS to the Strategic Services Unit.
+On September 20, 1945, the OSS, which once numbered almost 13,000 staff, was set to be dismantled.
+However, a reprieve was granted six days later by the Assistant Secretary of War, that instead reduced the OSS to roughly 15% of its peak force level.
+This forced the organization to close many of its foreign offices; at the same time, the name of the service was changed from the OSS to the Strategic Services Unit.